 - In order to get around the “staleness” problem, Rohwedder initially tried to hold the pieces of bread together after slicing with pins.
 The pins would then be removed when you wanted a slice.
 This didn’t really work out for a variety of reasons and he eventually simply modified his machine to wrap the sliced loaves in wax paper directly after slicing.

-- The first ever pre-sliced loaf of bread, using Rohwedder’s machine, was posted for sale on July 7, 1928.
+- The first ever pre-sliced loaf of bread meant to be sold to a consumer, and using Rohwedder’s machine, was posted for sale on July 7, 1928.
 Frank Bench, a personal friend of Rohwedders, decided to take a chance on the bread slicing machine and installed it at the Chillicothe Baking Company in Missouri.
 The pre-sliced bread was labeled “Sliced Kleen Maid Bread”.
 Bench’s investment in Rohwedder’s machine quickly paid off with bread sales skyrocketing thanks to being pre-sliced.

 - Pre-sliced bread became a national hit thanks to Wonder Bread, then owned by Continental Baking, who began commercially producing the pre-sliced bread in 1930 using a modified version of Rohwedder’s machine, which they had significantly improved upon.